Today's Articles

 Charlotte Forten Grimke

-*The birth of Charlotte Forten is celebrated on this date in 1785.
+*The birth of Charlotte Forten is celebrated on this date in 1837.
 She was a Black abolitionist and poet.

-She became a member of the Salem Female Anti-Slavery Society where she worked raising money, meeting with others and hearing other prominent speakers and writers of the day, such as Ralph Waldo Emerson and Senator Charles Sumner.
-She also socialized with other famous anti-slavery proponents such as William Lloyd Garrison, editor of the Liberator; Wendell Phillips, the orator and activists Maria Weston Chapman and William Wells Brown.
+She became a member of the Salem Female Anti-Slavery Society, where she worked raising money, meeting with others, and hearing other prominent speakers and writers of the day, such as Ralph Waldo Emerson and Senator Charles Sumner.
+She also socialized with other famous anti-slavery proponents such as William Lloyd Garrison, editor of the Liberator; Wendell Phillips, the orator; and activists Maria Weston Chapman and William Wells Brown.

 Her last efforts were answering an Evangelist editorial, "Relations of Blacks and Whites: Is There a Color Line in New England?"
-Her answer asserted that unlike the assertions of the author that Blacks were not prejudiced against, Black America did achieve over extraordinary odds and simply wanted fair and respectful treatment.
+Her answer asserted that unlike the assertions of the author that Blacks were not prejudiced against, Black America did achieve over extraordinary odds and wanted fair and respectful treatment.
 Charlotte Forten Grimke died in 1884.

 To be a Writer